 - Financial Summary

-The content of your executive summary is by far the most important thing.
-Too many companies spend time focusing on presentation and graphical display of their plans when what they are saying and how they are saying it is really the most critical aspect of your executive summary.
-Don’t get me wrong, you don’t want to have an ugly presentation, but focus on the content more than anything else.
+The content of your plan (or pitch) is by far the most important thing.
+Think carefully about what you are trying to communicate.
+Too many companies spend time focusing on presentation and graphical display of their plans when what they are saying and how they are saying it is really the most critical aspect of it all.
+Don’t get me wrong—you don’t want to have an ugly presentation.
+But focus on the content, because it’s more important than anything else.

-Remember, the executive summary (or one-page business plan) is usually your introductory communication with investors, so it will be your first impression.
+Remember: The executive summary (or pitch, or one-page business plan) is usually your introductory communication with investors, so it will be your first impression.
 Investors will use this document to get an understanding of your communication skills as well as your ability to think critically about your business.
-You should spend more time on this part of your plan than any other section.
+You should spend more time on this part of your plan than on any other section.